thehalfspace/eqcycle/README.md

 ## Spectral element method for earthquake cycle simulations with dynamic treatment of inertial effects.

-Please check [Spear](https://github.com/thehalfspace/Spear) for an updated version.
+Please check [Spear](https://github.com/thehalfspace/Spear) for an updated version of this code.

 Written in Julia 1.1